 - hot showers

 - paved roads

 The campground has a small playground, grills, grassy open space, hiking trails, drinking fountains, and three large picnic areas.
-Additionally, it is one mile from Lake Superior beaches, next to the city bike path, as well as near the Noquemanon Trail Network with miles of unpaved access to hikers, mountain bikers and runners.
+Additionally, it is one mile from Lake Superior beaches, next to the city bike path, and near the Noquemanon Trail Network with miles of unpaved access to hikers, mountain bikers, and runners.

 Tourist Park is the site of the annual Hiawatha Traditional Music Festival.
-In view of the Covid19 crisis, the organizers of the festival have made the wise decision to cancel the event for 2020.
+Because of the Covid19 crisis, the festival organizers have made the wise decision to cancel the event for 2020.
 With this in mind, the organizers plan on bringing the festival back in 2021.
-Please click on this link, Hiawatha Traditional Music Festival, for further details.
+Would you please click on this link, Hiawatha Traditional Music Festival, for further details?

 Olympic National Park, Washington